 Higher ohm vape coils use less e-liquid and provide a cooler, less intense vaping experience.
 It is also recommended you choose the right kind of e-liquid for your chosen e cig coil resistance.
 Lower ohm coils are best enjoyed with liquids which have a high vegetable glycerin (VG) formula whereas higher ohm coils work best with high PG (propylene glycol) formulas.

 E cig coils are designed to be replaced and the number of variables involved in their design will affect how long they last.
 Guidelines about replacement are very general and it is something you should feel as you vape rather than look for exact timescales for.

 Heavy vapers, who vape continuously throughout the day, may need to replace their vape coils every five to seven days.
 Vapers who vape consistently but only take one to two drags each time may find their e cig coils last 14 days.
 Light vapers who take a few hits here or there but are never consistently attached to their e cig may see their coils lasting as long as three weeks or even more.

 We stock a wide range of popular replacement coils and coil packs for many leading brands including SMOK coils, Innokin coils, Aspire coils, Vaporesso coils and KangerTech coils.
-Many different wire types and resistances can be explored with sub ohm and regular options available, as well as stainless steel, Ni200s, Clapton coils and many others types.
+Many different wire types and resistances can be explored with sub ohm and regular options available.